Upper Elementary Program

 Many well loved traditions will enrich your student’s experiences.
 Each year your student participate in field trips that relate to their curriculum studies.
 Short outings have included visits to arboretums, science centers, and children’s theatre productions.
 Upper elementary students travel based on their yearlong culture experiences.
 They may spend nights in Chicago, Toronto, Washington D.C., or other appropriate study destinations.
 Community service opportunities take students off campus to make deliveries or support the needs of the local community in many different ways.
 Upper elementary also begins the year with an overnight nature and team building experience to bring the classroom together from the start of the school year.
 Sometime during the year an overnighter is held within the school which includes games, movies, and a community service project while incorporating an educational experience.

 SPIRITUAL AND DIVERSITY STUDIES

 We are proud of the diversity that our families bring to our community.
-We welcome all religions, cultural backgrounds, and seek to enrich all of our lives through awareness, experiences, and sharing of these riches.
+We welcome all religions and cultural backgrounds, and seek to enrich all of our lives through awareness, experiences, and sharing of these riches.
 Christian education, Holiday recognitions, cultural studies, and character-building lessons increase awareness of our commonalities and of what makes us each unique.
 A yearly International Festival is held to showcase the beauty of our school’s multinational/multicultural population.
-In order to become a more understanding community, our school continues to grow and study in these areas as parents, teachers, and staff.
+In order to become a more understanding community, our school continues to grow and study in these areas as students, parents, teachers, and staff.

 History begins with the concept of the passage of time, geologic time, and the study of civilizations throughout history.
 Your student will study early humans, defining civilizations, ancient cultures, exploration of the earth, and American history.
 Experiencing a three-year cycle of the Montessori history sequence will give your child an enriched sense of awe for those that came before us and an appreciation for the gifts they left behind.